BerkeleyLearnVerify/VerifAI/README.md

 **Expected Output:** You should see a table **Hyper-parameters leading to good controllers** containing all sampled hyperparamaters which build NN which can safely control the mountaincar in the terminal where you ran `python mountaincar_falsifier.py`.

 ## Webots examples
-To run these examples you need to download and install <a href="https://www.cyberbotics.com">Webots</a> 2018 from <a href="https://www.cyberbotics.com/archive/index.php">here</a>.
-Webots 2018 is not a free software, however you can get a 30 free trial.
+To run these examples you need to download and install <a href="https://www.cyberbotics.com">Webots</a> 2018 from <a href="https://github.com/cyberbotics/webots/releases/download/R2019a/webots-R2018b.dmg">here</a>.
+Webots 2018 is not free software, however you can get a 30-day free trial.
 While choosing license please select PRO license.
-When you open Webots the first time go to `Webots->Preferences` changes `Startup Mode` to Pause.
+When you open Webots for the first time go to `Webots->Preferences` and change `Startup Mode` to Pause.

-We do not recommend Webots 2019 (even though it is a free software) since we found its performance very slow in machines without GPUs (personal laptops).
-Further Webots 2019 needs python 3.7 which does not yet support tensorflow and we could only recreate a subset of our examples (those without NN) for it.
+We do not currently support using Webots 2019 (even though it is free software), since we found its performance to be very poor on machines without GPUs (e.g. personal laptops).

 ### Scene Generation using Scenic
 In this example we use the probabilistic-programming language [Scenic](https://github.com/BerkeleyLearnVerify/Scenic.git) to generate scenes where a road is obstructed by a broken car behind traffic cones.
 The scene we would like to generate is made up of an ego car (in red) and a broken car (in silver) parked behind three traffic cones.